 Jaundice is a buildup of bilirubin in the blood.
 Bilirubin is a yellow pigment released during the breakdown of red blood cells.
-Too much of this pigment causes the skin, eyes, and gums to turn yellow.
+Too much of this pigment

 A person’s diet plays a significant role in jaundice recovery and prevention.

 The liver is also responsible for processing or metabolizing most nutrients, toxins, and medications a person consumes.

 All foods and drinks make demands on the liver.
 However, nutrients and chemicals in some foods are easier to metabolize than others.

 Toxins, such as alcohol and some medications, can also damage liver cells during metabolism.

 The American Liver Foundation recommends eating a balanced diet that includes food from all food groups.
 Foods containing fiber are particularly beneficial.

 Learn more about what the liver does.

 A doctor will provide an individualized treatment plan, including dietary suggestions, to someone with jaundice.